whiterabbitobj/Udacity-DeepRL/Projects/Navigation/README.md

 # Project 1: Navigation

+### Deep Reinforcement - DQN/Double-DQN Implementation

+This project uses vanilla Deep Q-Learning (DQN), or (default) a slightly more advanced Double Deep Q-Learning Agent (D2DQN), to train a Reinforcement Learning Agent.
+Future implementations may include Dueling DQN (DDQN), Prioritized Experience Replay, or a _Rainbow_ implementation using features from all of these networks.

 ### Introduction

 This project will train an agent to navigate (and collect bananas!) in a large, square world.